 Mediacom Communications has inked a deal with TiVo to provide its next-generation TV experience that will deliver live, recorded, on-demand and Internet video to multiple screens in subscribers’ homes.

 Mediacom, the eighth-largest cable operator in the U.S. with about 1 million video subscribers, plans an initial deployment of TiVo-based boxes in early 2013.
 The MSO will continue the rollout across its footprint over the course of the year.

 The deal augments TiVo’s pay-TV roster, which includes Charter Communications, DirecTV, Suddenlink Communications, RCN, Grande Communications and U.K. cable operator Virgin Media.

-Of those, so far only Virgin Media has shown significant uptake for its TiVo-based DVRs, with the operator singlehandedly accounted for the reversal in TiVo’s net subscriber base in the last 12 months.
+Of those, Virgin Media has delivered the biggest absolute numbers in terms of uptake for its TiVo-based DVRs, with the operator singlehandedly accounting for the reversal in TiVo’s net subscriber base into positive territory in the last 12 months.

 For Mediacom, TiVo will be the primary software provider for a whole-home TV and DVR solution, combining linear cable television with video-on-demand and Internet video content.
 The TiVo offering will feature the company’s trademark user interface, universal search capabilities and personalized viewing recommendations.